rackerlabs/support-how-to/content/general/understanding-the-cloud-computing-stack-Saas-Paas-Iaas.md

 - Applications in which extremely fast processing of real-time data is required
 - Applications for which legislation or other regulation does not permit data being hosted externally
-- Applications for which an existing on-premises solution fulfills all of the organization&#39;s needs
+- Applications for which an existing on-premises solution fulfills all of the organization's needs

 ### Platform as a service

-Platform as a service (PaaS) brings the benefits that SaaS brought for applications to the software development world.
+Platform as a service (PaaS) brings the benefits to the software development world that SaaS brought for applications.
 PaaS can be defined as a computing platform that enables the quick and easy creation of web applications without the necessity of buying and maintaining the software and infrastructure underneath it.

 PaaS is similar to SaaS except that, rather than being software delivered over the web, it is a platform for the creation of software, delivered over the web.